moflow/disassembler-benchmarks/README.md

 cd disassembler-benchmarks\src && build.bat
 ```

-Note this will check out src and attempt to build all libraries and decoders.
+Note this will check out src and attempt to build all decoder libraries and benchmarks.
-This currently takes about 7 mins.
+This currently takes about 7 mins and takes 350 MB for the build trees.

 ## Benchmarks